allegroai/clearml-docs/docs/webapp/applications/apps_overview.md

 ---

 :::info Pro Plan Offering
-ClearML Applications are available under the ClearML Pro plan
+ClearML Applications are available under the ClearML Pro plan.
 :::

 Use ClearML's GUI Applications to manage ML workloads and automatically run your recurring workflows without any coding.